dra9ulaa/Final-Proposal/README.md

+## Final Project Proposal _ver.1

 #### 1. Summary

 - The idea of the project is to visualize and implement the conceptual graphics on the surface.
-By doing so there will be an interesting experiences from the configuration.
+By doing so there will be interesting experiences from the configuration.
 The project will be using projection tools, projected on surfaces by giving visual different experiences.

 https://lightform.com/projects/gabriel-schama